Stop Coul Links Golf Course

 Save our SSSI

 Note: all members of Not Coul are volunteers working for free (pro bono) to oppose this development.
-Some have set aside their work entirely and have devoted many months of their time.
+Some have set aside their work almost entirely and have devoted many months of their time.
+Not Coul members have not and will not receive payment from any crowd-funding.
+Earlier crowd-funding was used to pay for web site development, pamphlets and independent expert documents on economics and landscape visual assessment.

 How can you build a golf course here without destroying and damaging these protected wetlands and their wildlife?